larryswinger/foilhat.party/README.md

 * Declare 9/11 a **Foil Hat Day**.
 We encourage everyone around the world to make a hat out of foil or add foil to their hat and wear it proudly all day long, every September 11th.

-* Share pictures on social media with the hashtag #FoilHatDay.

-* Unify all people with questions, all skeptics, and all conspiracy analysts together, regardless of their differences of opinions, great and small, to express a simple statement: **The "official narrative" spouted by authorities, experts, governments, and the corporate media is NOT at all accurate.**
+* Unite all people with questions, all skeptics, and all conspiracy analysts together, regardless of their differences of opinions, great and small, to agree on this simple statement: **The "official narrative" from authorities, experts, governments, and the corporate media is NOT at all accurate.**

 * Collect and openly share photo/video portraits of foiled hat people from around the world.
 These images can then be utilized for any purpose, including promotion of **Foil Hat Day** and documentaries about skepticism.
+The hashtag used for sharing footage is #FoilHatDay.

 ### Why is Foil Hat Day on September 11th?